 When you protect a VMware environment, vRanger records data regarding the setup.
-This data includes whether the VM resides on a DRS-enabled cluster, if there are storage policies involved, and the datastore configuration-network-attached storage (NAS), storage-area network (SAN), VMware Virtual Machine File System (VMFS), or Virtual Volumes (VVols).
+This data includes whether the VM resides on a DRS-enabled cluster, if there are storage policies involved, and the datastore configuration network-attached storage (NAS), storage-area network (SAN), VMware Virtual Machine File System (VMFS), or Virtual Volumes (VVols).
 When you perform a restore or replication, vRanger uses the default settings from the original configuration but provides the option of changing these settings.
-For example, you can restore a backup from a non-VVol datastore to a VVol datastore, or you can restore a backup from a datastore that is governed by one storage policy to a datastore that is governed by a different policy, or no policy.
+For example, you can restore a backup from a non-VVol datastore to a VVol datastore, or you can restore a backup from a datastore that is governed by a different policy, or no policy.

-1 | IMPORTANT: vRanger cannot back up physical raw device map (RDM) partitions.
+i IMPORTANT: vRanger cannot back up physical raw device map (RDM) partitions.
 You should see the warning: Incompatible drive detected.